tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 The default driving force is the gradient of the corresponding electro-chemical potential :math:`\nabla\phi` .
 ``field_parameter`` uses a field parameter given by :math:`\sqrt{E\cdot\nabla\phi}`  as driving force.

-The model is based on the Caughey-Thomas model, refined by Canali [6]:
+The model is based on the Caughey-Thomas model, refined by REF Canali [6]:

 .. math::
    :label: dd_eq_fielddepmodel